qutip/qutip/doc/guide/heom/fermionic.rst

 implement your own fermionic baths.

-Our implementation of fermionic baths primarily follows the definitions used by Christian Schinabeck in his Dissertation https://opus4.kobv.de/opus4-fau/files/10984/DissertationChristianSchinabeck.pdf and related publications.
+Our implementation of fermionic baths primarily follows the definitions used by Christian Schinabeck in his dissertation ( https://opus4.kobv.de/opus4-fau/files/10984/DissertationChristianSchinabeck.pdf ) and related publications.

 A notebook containing a complete example similar to this one implemented in BoFiN can be found in `example notebook 4b